weldr/weldr.github.io/_posts/2018-04-02-Unpacking-RPM-names.md

 ### 3. New package relationships & metadata

-Sure, we have soft dependencies _now_, but we still use a lot of unwritten conventions that _imply_ certain relationships between projects.
-One interesting example is the use of `plugin`/`plugins` - there's different "phrasings" that can have slightly different meanings:
+Sure, we have soft dependencies now, but we still use a lot of unwritten conventions that _imply_ certain relationships between projects.
+One interesting example is the different ways we use `plugin`/`plugins` - there's different "phrasings" that can have slightly different meanings:

 * _PROJ-plugin-NAME_: A plugin for _PROJ_ named _NAME_ -
   `yum-plugin-versionlock`, `gedit-plugin-commander`, `uwsgi-plugin-zergpool`